-Mentoring mean providing support, guidance, encouragement, and tips to mentees, who are Master’s or doctoral students.
+Mentoring means providing support, guidance, encouragement, and tips to mentees, who are Master’s students (or doctoral students).
 The aim of mentoring is to help students discover their potential as employers and strive for their future career.
 Mentoring is based on mutual trust, openness and commitment.

 We try to find the best possible mentoring pairs.
 Often the pairs share educational background but sometimes other factors such as entrepreneurial experience may be more important.
 Unfortunately, we might not find a mentee for everyone since the study fields and wishes of the students vary.

-We let our alumni know about upcoming Mentoring Programmes in the alumni newsletter which you receive by joining the Alumni Network.
+We let our alumni know about upcoming Mentoring Programmes in the alumni newsletter which you receive by joining the UniOulu Alumni Community.

 Why become a mentor?